MellowMarsh/Web-Scraper/README.md

   - I will also be using The command line to build a virtual enviromant for this program.
   - Python Libraries: Beautiful Soup, and Requests
   - Start with raw html data
-  - Robot scraper collects the data from html (pyhton)
+  - Robot scraper collects the data from html (python)
   - Store the data (JSON)
   - Parse the data (python)